IHCantabria/NEOPRENE/doc/README.md

   process = 'normal' # Only one type of storm is considered process = 'storms' # Convective and Frontal storm are considered
   ```
+ If you are using Python code for calibrate the STNSRPM (Space-Time Neyman-Scott Rectangular Pulse Model) and simulate multi-site rainfall series is being used, the calibration parameters that need to be configured are as follows:

 + **coordinates:** ```strings``` defining the type of coordinates to which the location of the stations is referenced.
 It can be in **geographical** or **UTM** coordinates.

   ```python